I followed all the rules straight into a breakdown.

 Wherever I go, people think I look familiar.

-Strangers confess their secrets to me while crying.
+Strangers confess their secrets to me.

 Travelers ask me for directions in countries where I don't speak the language.